webiny/webiny-js/CONTRIBUTING.md

 > WINDOWS USERS: make sure you have installed [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-in/download/details.aspx?id=48145).
 This is required to run tests using Jest [plugin for in-memory MongoDB server](https://github.com/shelfio/jest-mongodb).

+> WINDOWS USERS: it's best to use `git-bash` as a terminal to work with Webiny as `cmd` won't work.
+If you have `Git` installed, most likely you already have the `git-bash` installed.
+If you're using VSCode IDE, you will be able to easily switch to the `bash` terminal.
+Alternatively you can install the [cmder](https://cmder.net/) terminal emulator.

 ## Local setup

 1. Fork and clone the repo